cykod/Quintus-website/public/guide/sprites.md

 ## Using Spritesheets

-The most common way to use sprite sheets is to define a `sheet` property on a Sprite instead of a `asset` property.
+The most common way to use sprite sheets is to define a `sheet` property on a Sprite instead of an `asset` property.
 If you also set the `frame` property to a number the sprite will use that frame number to render itself.

 To go back to the penguin, you could set up a sprite that uses the Sprite sheet "player" and have it use the 8th frame (index 7) that was just defined by: